tylervvo/katacoda-scenarios/dd-201/step1.md

 ### In Terminal 1

-First we will check if we are in the right Datadog application.
+First we will check if we are in the right Datadog account.
 Sign in to the Datadog account that was created by Learning Labs.

 [Check your API Key](https://app.datadoghq.com/account/settings#api) in Datadog.